code-and-effect/codeandeffect.com/about/speaking.md

 ---
-layout: home
+layout: page
 title: Speaking
 permalink: "/speaking/"
-title_subtext: Code and Effect participates in the local Edmonton business and technology communities by sharing our expertise as guests and speakers.
+subtext: Code and Effect participates in the local Edmonton business and technology communities by sharing our expertise as guests and speakers.
 We speak on a wide variety of topics such as productivity, meeting and agenda management, web development project management, the challenges of entrepreneurship, and more!
 To learn more